Uncommon Mesothelioma Symptoms Veterans Should Know

 3. Night Sweats

-Night sweats may be an early indication of cancers like leukemia, bone cancer, liver cancer, or mesothelioma.
+Night sweats may be an early indication of cancers like mesothelioma.

 With mesothelioma, night sweats are caused by the immune system’s response to cancer.
 The body tries to fight cancer in the same way it responds to the flu: by increasing body temperature and causing a fever.